plahteenlahti/lahteenlahti.fi/content/blog/i-hack-therefore-i-am/index.md

 In the end, I did not have to use that lie at all.
 I ended up joining a team which consisted of some peculiar computer scientist and for most of the weekend I looked in awe of how good one them was at coding up a webpage.
 One of them also tried to fix my computer (despite the good effort I eventually ended up walking to a 24/7 IT-kiosk in the middle of the night and buying a new one).
 Anyway, our team mostly talked shit, and ate pizza instead of some serious hacking.
 We had fun, and although we did not win, my competitive soul did not feel even slightly defeated.

-I continued running into my team members from time to time after the hackathon.
-About a year ago [we founded a company together](https://www.perfektio.fi/en).
+I continued running into my team members from time to time after the hackathon and once founded a company with them.

 ### The adverse effects of attending hackathons